svenboertjens/compaqt/README.md

 For more advanced streaming functionality, we can use the `StreamEncoder` and `StreamDecoder` classes.
 These support incremental reading and writing, and internally use chunk processing to optimize memory usage.

-Apart from serialization, if we need to be sure that some bytes are valid, we can verify the validity of them using the `validate` method.
+Apart from serialization, if we need to be sure that any encoded data is valid, we can verify the validity of them using the `validate` method.
 This supports both direct verification and through streaming, and for streaming also supports all advanced file management features from the `StreamEncoder` and `StreamDecoder` objects.
 This method also has *optional* chunk processing when streaming.

 For further details on how to use this library, please consult the [USAGE](https://github.com/svenboertjens/compaqt/blob/main/USAGE.md).